 The Triangle Studio

 The Triangle Studio’s gallery features pottery by the founders, Kate Waltman and Erin Younge, as well as guest ceramic artists Bill Jones, Andrew Dutcher, and Margaret Larson.
 All of our members have shared studio space and fired wood kilns together for several years making us a collaborative group created by fire.
-Our artists make a wide variety of work including dinnerware, storage vessels, decorative vases, sculptures, big pots, and a new line of jewelry.
+Our artists make a wide variety of work including dinnerware, storage vessels, decorative vases, planters, sculptures, big pots, and jewelry.

 The property’s triangular shape influenced its name when it was built back in the early 1900’s and although it was abandoned for the last 33 years it is being restored to a new glory.
 As of 2019, the building houses studio spaces and a gallery with pottery and ceramic sculpture by the founding artists and their occasional guests.